The crop factor

 EF-M lens series

-This is the latest addition for the EOS lens line-up.
-EF-M lenses only fit the EOS M-series of mirrorless cameras.
 The first two EF-M lenses – the EF-M 18-55mm f3/5-5.6 IS STM and EF-M 22mm f2 STM – were introduced in October 2012 alongside the original EOS M model.
-EF-M lenses have been optimised for the APS-C sensor and to complement the smaller and more compact form factor of the EOS M-series.
+EF-M lenses only fit the EOS M-series cameras and have been optimised for the APS-C sensor and to complement the smaller and more compact form factor of the EOS M-series.

 We promise never to share your information